TheAbzo/AWS-Deployment-a-Fullstack-Application/README.md

-# Hosting a Full-Stack Application
+# Hosting a Full-Stack Application Using AWS & CircleCI

 ## Dependencies & Installation
 Check in **documentation folder**